 Fiscal sociology is a term coined by the Austrian economist Rudolf Goldscheid, whose work centered in the place of different types of property relationships in securing human governance, and with allocative patterns being simply emergent features of those property relationships.
 In sharp contrast, the contemporary theory of public finance has been woven largely around an allocative theory of public goods.
-A dichotomy between private and public goods would seem to map directly and immediately into a dichotomy between markets and governments as methods of economic organization, with markets organizing the supply of private goods and governments organizing the supply of public goods.
+A dichotomy between private and public goods seems to map directly and immediately into a dichotomy between markets and governments as methods of economic organization, with markets organizing the supply of private goods and governments organizing the supply of public goods.
 The effort to work with this dichotomy has spawned much analysis and disputation about the public or private character of numerous goods and services, most of it relatively inconclusive.
-Fiscal Sociology, in contrast, deals with the implications of public fiscal activity for broader realms of policy and society.
-By thinking in terms of the dichotomy between private and public goods, all these aspects are blocked out from view (Backhaus 2002).
+Fiscal Sociology, in contrast, deals with the remifications of public financial activity into broader realms of policy and society.
+By thinking in terms of the dichotomy of private and public goods, all these aspects are blocked out from view (Backhaus 2002).